gamkedo-la/sagans-robocraft/README.md

 Droid parts are 3d objects that must be manipulated and put into place and connected for a droid to be repaired within a time limit.

-You can find the pitch deck (WIP) [here](https://docs.google.com/presentation/d/1ZCaA-ro7kMCAXYMbedW2gRCREFg5LVojoRXl9CYmY5A/edit?usp=sharing)
+You can find the pitch deck [here](https://docs.google.com/presentation/d/1ZCaA-ro7kMCAXYMbedW2gRCREFg5LVojoRXl9CYmY5A/edit?usp=sharing)

-This is a [HomeTeam GameDev](https://hometeamgamedev.com/) Lighthouse project running from the week of October 17 2021 to the week of January 16 2022
+This is a [HomeTeam GameDev](https://hometeamgamedev.com/) Lighthouse project running from the week of April 17 2022 to the week of August 28 2022

 ## Contributor project Info

-All contributor project info can be found in the Trello board located [here](https://trello.com/b/ChHHZpQe/droid-factory-pre-pitch)
+All contributor project info can be found in the Trello board located [here](https://trello.com/b/ChHHZpQe/sagans-robocraft)

 ## Requirements

-- Unity **2020.3.19f1**
+- Unity **Unity 2021.3.0f1**

 - Android SDK/NDK